nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### Listing all meetings : `listm`

 Shows a list of all meetings in OutBook.
+Meetings are sorted by START by default.

 Format: `listm`